apetrone/gemini/docs/codestyle.rst

 				// ...
 			}

-- Standard headers are always included first, using brackets.
-Third-party libraries are included next, using brackets as well.
-Local project includes are always in double-quotes.
+- Including headers should be in the following order.

+	a) local: using double-quotes
+	b) external: using brackets
+	c) system: using brackets

 	.. code-block:: c

+		#include "kernel.h"
+		#include <sdk/types.h>
 		#include <string>
-		#include <sdk/types.hpp>
-		#include "kernel.hpp"

 - Header names should not clash with standard headers.